-To schedule an appointment contact the CMU Clinical Counseling Center at 660-596-7180, 660-596-7181 or email the clinical director at firstname.lastname@example.org.
+To schedule an appointment contact the CMU Clinical Counseling Center at 660-596-7156, 660-596-7152 or email the clinical director at firstname.lastname@example.org or the CCC at email@example.com.
 If the answering service picks up, please leave your name, number, and the best time to reach you.
 Appointments requested while the office is closed will be answered as soon as the CCC is open.

 Counseling and wellness sessions are only available to students, faculty, and staff of State Fair Community College.

 The Clinical Director or Student Intern will contact you to schedule an appointment.
 During the call, expect to answer a few questions as part of the intake process.
 At this time, you will be assigned a student intern and will receive a date and time for your first session.
 If you decide to receive services more than one semester, you may or may not have the same student intern.
 You will be asked to bring your student ID to ensure current student, staff, faculty status.